 Who are we?

-The Royal Meteorological Institute of Belgium (RMI) is a scientific institute, engaged in meteorology and depending from Mister Philippe Courard, State Secretary for Science Policy.
+The Royal Meteorological Institute of Belgium (RMI) is a scientific institute, engaged in meteorology and depending from Mrs. Zuhal Demir, State Secretary in charge of Science Policy.

 What do we do?